Xyborg/ChatGPT-Product-Info/chrome-extension/README.md

 ### Chrome Extension Features
+- **First-Time Tutorial**: Interactive walkthrough on first use to help you get started quickly
 - **Search History**: Automatically save searches (up to 50) and reopen them instantly
 - **Filter-Aware Reports**: Review/citation source reports that respect your active filters
 - **Floating Product Bubble**: Always-visible light-yellow button with the extension logo in the bottom-right corner